the Black Marvel (deceased)

 Once he was incapacitated by the Slingers, they went on to save everyone in the building he'd immolated.
 Shortly thereafter, Mephisto came calling to collect Dan's soul, in addition to those of his youthful charges as payment for his apparently 'evil' tutelage.

-They rallied around their stricken mentor though, abandoning their super-heroic identities in order to save his soul.
+They rallied around their stricken mentor though, abandoning their super-heroic identities to save his soul.
 Once freed, Dan's soul then passed on from Mephisto's Lower Depths to a much more amenable afterlife.
 He has not yet reappeared, but one never knows.

 Now that he's been tainted with the supernatural, Dan could theoretically reappear at any time.